Kamil Bortniczuk

-Kamil Bortniczuk (born 11 June 1983 in Głuchołazy, Poland) is a Polish politician, member of the VIII and IX Sejm as a member of the Agreement political party, within the Law and Justice parliamentary club as part of the United Right coalition.
+Kamil Bortniczuk (born 11 June 1983) is a Polish politician, member of the VIII and IX Sejm as a member of the Agreement political party, within the Law and Justice parliamentary club as part of the United Right coalition.
 He represents the Opole constituency.
 In October 2021 he became the Polish Minister of Sport and Tourism.

 Polish Minister of Sport and Tourism

 On 26 October 2021 he became the Polish Minister of Sport and Tourism.